Our evidence base

 Incorporates evidence-based practices

 HENRY was developed by Professor Mary Rudolf and Candida Hunt, parenting educator and behaviour change specialist.
-The HENRY approach to supporting families to change entrenched lifestyle and eating habits incorporates proven models of behaviour change:
+The proven HENRY approach (2019) to supporting families to change entrenched lifestyle and eating habits incorporates proven models of behaviour change:

 - Family Partnership Model

 Emphasises the importance of the parent–practitioner relationship and integrating parents’ expertise with that of helpers.
 It is associated with positive outcomes including improvements in family relationships, and children’s development, behaviour and emotional functioning

 Based on highlighting strengths and identifying solutions, and widely used in clinical settings (in the form of solution-focused brief therapy), with positive treatment effects

 - Motivational interviewing